 - Can play and do daily activities without any restriction

 - Peak flow reading is more than 80% of personal best

-ACTION PLAN: Give preventer medicine as prescribed by doctor
+ACTION PLAN: Give Preventer Medicine as prescribed by the doctor.

-Situation 2: When your child is not well (with the following symptoms)
+Situation 2: When your child is not well (with these symptoms)

 - Chest tightness

 - Waking up at night due to coughing